meta-pytorch/BackendBench/docs/correctness.md

 output_triton = add(x, y) # This is the triton kernel implementation
 ```

 We don't expect memory allocation APIs to benefit from significant speedups, typically most kernel programs expect that their inputs and outputs will be PyTorch programs.
-Triton does a few nice things like ensure you're running on the same cuda device and stream as PyTorch to feel "native".
+Triton does a few nice things like ensure you're running on the same cuda device and stream as PyTorch to feel "native" and we expect more kernel language authors to follow suit.

 That said we plan to version BackendBench releases to make it clear which ops we include and remove and we'll iterate with both the LLM research community and kernel engineers to make those decisions.